pip-services/pip-services-docs/content/en/conceptual/component/descriptors/_index.md

 ### Wrapping up

 In this tutorial, we have learned that descriptors can be used to define components and groups of components.
-We have also seen how to obtain a descriptor’s properties, check its completeness, convert it to a string, and compare it to other descriptors.
+We have also seen how to obtain a descriptor's properties, check its completeness, convert it to a string, and compare it to other descriptors.
 Lastly, we saw an example of their usage by showing how to register a component to a factory.